itprojects/InboxPager/README.md

 - Keep track of your unread messages.

-- Notify with sound of new messages (per user choice).
+- Notify with text and sound of new messages (per user choice).

 - Notify with device vibration of new messages (per user choice).

 - Work with OpenPGP messages.

+- Emergency wipe password.

-- Verify hostnames (if self-signed certificates aren't available).
+- Verify hostnames.

 # Permissions